datanucleus/samples-jpa/geospatial/README.md

 * Run the command: "mvn datanucleus:schema-delete".
 This deletes the schema for this sample.

-# Guide : Persistence of Geospatial Data using JDO
+# Guide : Persistence of Geospatial Data using JPA

 _dataNucleus-geospatial_ allows the use of DataNucleus as persistence layer for geospatial applications in an environment that supports the OGC SFA specification.